kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Imperative templating

-A template language that has imperative notions of declarative source.
+A template language that has imperative notions of a declarative source.

 ### Streaming

-Something of which can start working without the whole of the resource being present. e.g a streaming renderer can start returning results before the whole thing has been rendered.
+Streaming is incremental sending parts enabling work to start happening without the whole of the resource being present. e.g a streaming renderer can start returning results before the whole thing has been rendered.
 Streaming hydration can start hydrating nodes before all the nodes are on the client.

 ### Static analysis

-Something in which interpretations can be made from reading source.

 Something that is statically analyzable is something of which behavior can be worked out ahead of time.
-It should be noted that somethings that are deemed not to be statically analyzable can be made statically analyzable by introducing constraints on what can be written.
-It should also be used with caution as somethings named under statically analyzable actually are but whose implementation is incredible complex to build.
+It should be noted that some things that are deemed not to be statically analyzable can be made statically analyzable by introducing constraints on what can be written.
+It should also be used with caution as some things named under statically analyzable are but whose implementation is incredibly complex to build.

 ### Markup

-Some kind of language that is centred on content first.
-Markdown, HTML and yml are based on content.
+Some kind of language that is centered on content first.
+Markdown, HTML, and YML are based on content.

 ### Compiler

 A program that:

-- Parses input into abstract syntax trees, concrete syntax trees, or some other source based IR
+- Parses input into abstract syntax trees, concrete syntax trees, or some other source-based IR
 - Transforms IR
 - Returns some evaluatable result, or a collection of errors found